-d.velop process allows you to automate business processes.
-You can allow users to participate in the form of tasks or perform automated service activities. d.velop process supports the BPMN standard.
+d.velop process studio gives you the capabilities to automate business processes.
+You can allow users to participate in processes in the form of tasks or perform automated service activities. d.velop process studio supports the BPMN standard.
 This gives you many options when designing processes.